"Pools of chocolate can't be beat. Move it, bacon, that's my treat!"

 In the end, Little Ant & the Ice Cream Mystery turned out to be a fun, silly, and exciting story—one that I would’ve loved to have read as a child.
 It is the perfect, sweet mystery for the little ant to solve!

 Little Ant & the Ice Cream Mystery- Book Trailer

-Ilene Dudek, an experienced copywriter in the advertising industry, honed her writing skills working at a New York City ad agency and later, writing for Movado Group.
+Children's author and illustrator, Ilene Dudek, began her career in the advertising industry.
+She worked as a creative in a New York City ad agency and later, as a copywriter for Movado Group.
 Although the corporate world was rewarding, nothing compared to time well spent with her two beautiful, fun-loving boys.
 Ilene eventually saw the opportunity to change her path and follow her dreams.
 She now writes and hand draws a Little Ant children's series, inspired by her sons who are always on the go and looking for the next big adventure!
-Ilene has participated in over 30 local author events, including a book signing at Barnes & Noble, and has been featured on "Spotlight New Jersey" - News 12 New Jersey.
-She plans to continue writing her Little Ant series and sharing her books with the local community.
+Ilene has participated in over 50 local author events, including a book signing at Barnes & Noble, and has been featured on "Spotlight New Jersey" - News 12 New Jersey.
+Her new book Little Ant & the Epic Battle was awarded the 2020 Royal Dragonfly Book Award—earning honorable mention in the Picture Books 6 & Older category.
+Ilene was also a guest speaker on 16W with Norman A Podcast.
+In the future, Ilene plans to continue writing her Little Ant series and sharing her books with the local community.